nllz/IRTF-HRPC/draft-quichr.md

 While ubiquitous encryption changes the relation between service providers and content operators, placing them at the same end of the spectrum, it remains to be seen whether if it can help users take and retain control within the overall power structures of Internet governance and economics.

-One of the problems with deploying fully encrypted protocols like QUIC is that deployment is far easier for organizations that already have integrated observability, traceability, and tooling in their backends, which not surprisingly happen to be the big players.
+One of the problems with deploying fully encrypted protocols like QUIC is that deployment is far easier for organizations that already have integrated observability, traceability, and tooling in their back-ends, which not surprisingly happen to be the big players.

 If there was any chance to make running a QUIC server relatively easy, thus enabling a greater diversification of end points, QUIC could contribute to a power shift in favor of the end user.